 Dr. Nandita Palshetkar

-Authorized IVF Doctors in Mumbai, india
+Authorized IVF Doctors in Mumbai, India

 • Dr. Palshetkar boasts the impressive distinction of being the country's first to introduce the assisted laser hatching method.